UCIDataScienceInitiative/IntroToJulia/Markdown/ToolingDocumentationCommunity.md

 Go to www.juliabox.com and sign in to start using Julia on a cloud-based Jupyter notebook.
 (Note: you may need to use `Pkg.update()` to update your local package database ("METADATA") on first use).

+To setup the workshop notebooks in JuliaBox, click on the "Sync" tab and under "Git Repositories" paste in https://github.com/UCIDataScienceInitiative/IntroToJulia for the "Git Clone URL", and click the +.
+Upon refreshing the homepage you should see the IntroToJulia folder appear.
+Click into this folder, and click into the Notebooks folder.

 ### Installing Julia

 Unless you're a serious hacker, I recommend installing Julia by downloading one of the binaries from http://julialang.org/downloads/.
 There are ready-to-use binaries for most operating systems.
 Just download, run the installer, and use Julia.